davidedomini/ScaRLib-lss-slide/content/_index.md

 To automate the CI process, `GitHub Actions` were utilized.
 The workflow has been divided into the following steps:
 1. `Test`: runs (on many operating systems) available tests for the ScaRLib project.
 2. `Release`: if tests were successful, the semantic-release tool is executed, which will automatically create a new release of the software if needed.
-3. `Success`: checks if all previous jobs were successful, it is used for branch protection."
+3. `Success`: checks if all previous jobs were successful, it is used for branch protection.

 <image src="./imgs/ci-resume.png" width="75%">